Treatment for Schizophrenia

 Neurobiology

 Current research is focused on the role of neurobiology.
 There are billions of nerve cells in the brain.
-Each nerve cell has branches which transmits and receive messages from other nerve cells.
-The branches release chemicals, called neurotransmitters, which carry the message from the end of one nerve branch to the end of another.
+Each nerve cell has branches, which transmit and receive messages from other nerve cells.
+The branches release chemicals called neurotransmitters, which carry the message from the end of one nerve branch to the end of another.
 In the brain afflicted with schizophrenia, something goes wrong in this communication system.
 The evidence that schizophrenia is a biologically based disease of the brain has accumulated rapidly during the past two decades.
-Recently this evidence has also been supported with dynamic brain imaging systems.
-This images precisely show the wave of tissue destruction that takes place in the brain of the sufferers.
+Dynamic brain imaging systems have recently supported this evidence.
+This image precisely shows the wave of tissue destruction that takes place in the brains of the sufferers.

 Environmental factors

-Recently research proved the role of environmental factors in the onset of schizophrenia.
-Several studies have examined the relationship between experience of a stressful event during pregnancy, and later psychosis.
-The conclusion was that risk of schizophrenia is increased among children of mothers who were exposed to sudden disasters during the pregnancy.
+Recently, research proved the role of environmental factors in the onset of schizophrenia.
+Several studies have examined the relationship between experience of a stressful event during pregnancy and later psychosis.
+The study concluded that children of mothers exposed to sudden disasters during pregnancy have an increased risk of schizophrenia.

-Also, stressful events in the childhood, such as broken homes, or child abuse, correlate with a higher risk for schizophrenia.
+Also, stressful events in childhood, such as broken homes or child abuse, correlate with a higher risk for schizophrenia.
 Such events are seen as triggering factors for schizophrenia in vulnerable individuals.
-They have also modifying (aggravating) effect of the course of the illness once evolved.
+These events can also modify or exacerbate the course of the illness once it has developed.

 Early and regular use of psychoactive substances such as THC, methamphetamine, opiates, and hallucinogenic drugs increases the risk for psychosis.